A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Income growth was based on changes in GDP per capita for plan years 2014 through 2016, but HHS finalized a new formula that has been used to calculate income growth since 2017.
 The new formula calculates income growth based on per-capita personal income (PI) rather than per-capita GDP.
 The two methods would likely generate similar numbers, but HHS considers per-capita PI changes to be a more accurate reflection of how per-capita income changes from one year to the next.

 The IRS also added a provision that allows for an additional adjustment for years after 2018 to reflect the premium growth rate relative to the growth in the consumer price index.
 (The additional adjustment is described in §36B(b)(3)(A)(ii)(II).)
-But the next section in that code — §36B(b)(3)(A)(ii)(III) — says that the additional adjustment is only needed if the total amount the government spent on premium subsidies and cost-sharing reductions in the previous year was more than 0.504% of the previous year’s gross domestic product.
-But each year, the additional adjustment has not been necessary (most recent details are for 20231 and 20242 plan years).
+But the next section in that code — §36B(b)(3)(A)(ii)(III) — says that the additional adjustment is only needed if the total amount the government spent on premium subsidies and cost-sharing reductions in the previous year was more than 0.504% of the previous year's gross domestic product.

 Since subsidies are also a function of the poverty level — which generally adjusts upward each year — there's a built-in factor that essentially ensures that people who are impacted by a higher applicable percentage are also enjoying at least a modest increase in income that outweighs the additional premiums.

 Average benchmark premiums dropped in 2019, 2020, and 2021, resulting in smaller subsidies.
-But the ARP dramatically increased subsidies for 2021 and 2022, and the IRA extends that through 2025
+But the ARP dramatically increased subsidies for 2021 and 2022, and the IRA extended that through 2025

 Premium subsidy amounts are based on the relationship between an applicant's income and the federal poverty level, but they're also highly dependent on the premium that the applicant would have to pay for the benchmark plan.
 The formula described above is how subsidy amounts are determined in every state (keeping in mind that Alaska and Hawaii have different poverty level numbers).